audip/dataanalysischallenge/README.md

 - [x] Enforces validation for input files
 - [x] Implements version control system (Git) to keep track of documents and ability to revert back
 - [x] Performs unit testing to check for any break in builds and introduction of any bugs (Testing script included)
+- [x] Deploys on Continous Integration (CI) platform - Travis-CI, for continously testing the builds being deployed and reporting failures.

 ## Installation